Links between sleep, Alzheimer’s disease, and sex differences

 Estradiol levels begin to decline pre-menopause, while FSH levels begin to rise.
 Sleep disruptions become prominent during the menopausal transition, about the time when Aβ levels in the brain begin to increase.
 This is followed later by an increase in tau.
 Although some cognitive issues may start in late menopause, the majority of AD-related cognitive decline occurs post-menopausal.
 Created by Carrie E. Johnson.

-Sleep Disorders and Alzheimer’s Risk
+Sleep disorders and Alzheimer’s risk

 Sleep disorders affect millions of people worldwide, but they are especially prevalent in women.
 Insomnia, for instance, affects more women than men and researchers have linked it to cognitive decline and brain atrophy.
 Restless legs syndrome (RLS), another common sleep disorder, is also more frequent in women.
 RLS may worsen with age, contributing to cognitive problems and an increased risk of Alzheimer’s.